TuggyBoat/SpyPlane/README.md

 3. `poetry install` the dependencies
 4. Copy `.env.sample` to `.env` and update the values for TEST and PROD
+5. Contact the dev team to get the token.json that allows connecting to Google Sheets API, and place it in the repo root.
-5. Startup the bot with `poetry run spy`
+6. Startup the bot with `poetry run spy`

 ## Google Drive Setup